2016 WF9

-' is a dark, sub-kilometer asteroid and suspected extinct comet, classified as near-Earth object and potentially hazardous asteroid of the Apollo group.
+' is a dark, sub-kilometer asteroid and suspected extinct comet, classified as a near-Earth object and potentially hazardous asteroid of the Apollo group.

 Description

 is unusually dark for a near-Earth asteroid.
 It is possibly an extinct comet, but without the comet-like dust and gas cloud.
 It was first observed on 27 November 2016 by NEOWISE, the asteroid-and-comet-hunting portion of the Wide-Field Infrared Survey Explorer (WISE) mission.
 According to NEOWISE, this object could have cometary origins, which illustrates the blurry boundary between asteroids and comets.
 It is speculated that over time, this object has lost the majority of the volatiles on its surface.

 is about 0.5-1.0 km across so is one of the larger potentially hazardous asteroid near-Earth object (also see list of largest PHAs).

 2017 approach

 passed Earth on 25 February 2017 at a distance of 0.3407 AU and is not considered a threat for the foreseeable future.
 The 2017 approach did not bring it particularly close to Earth.
 In December 1944 it passed about 0.19 AU from Earth and in February 2149 it will pass about 0.06 AU from Earth.